chirp/chirp-embedded-examples/stm32f469i-discovery/README.md

 ## Known issues and limitations

- * Unfortunately, the audio drivers provided by ST through the HAL are not properly working.
-This leads to the decoding of payloads not working.

  * For some reason, the theoretical conversion form float to unsigned short doesn't work well.
 To avoid this issue, the float value is moved from being between 0 and 2 to being between 1 and 3.
 This create some discontinuities in the buffer containing the unsigned short values but the audio output is correct.